 The third part of the URL is the file location.
 This is indicated by a hierarchical directory/file path.

-For example, in order to request the file menu.html from the directory/apps/user/program_guide on the Card, the properly constructed URL would be:
+For example, in order to request the file menu.html from the directory/apps/user/program_guide on the S-Card or M-Card operating in S-Mode, the properly constructed URL would be: